 The Federal Aviation Administration (FAA) is currently charged with regulating small UAVs in the United States.
-The FAA defines small UAVs as those that are 55 lbs or less, and has two sets of rules: those for hobbyists, and those for commercial users.
-Commercial use is any operation in furtherance of a business, whether or not money is transferred, such as photography, agriculture, pipeline inspection, etc. Hobbyists are those who use small UAVs for personal pleasure.
+The FAA defines small UAVs as those that are 55 lbs or less.
+Commercial use is any operation in furtherance of a business, whether or not money is transferred, such as photography, agriculture, pipeline inspection, etc.

 In February 2015, the FAA announced a Notice of Proposed Rulemaking for commercial small UAS operations with the intention of issuing a final rule in September 2015.
 The Small UAV Coalition submitted comments before the public comment period closed in April 2015.

 In general, commercial small UAS operations must be conducted below 400 feet above ground level (but may operate over a structure if the UAV remains within 400 feet of the structure and does not operate over 400 feet above the structure) and at a maximum speed of 100 mph (87 knots).

 Manned flying experience is no longer required.
 Certified operators must be at least 16 years of age.
 Part 61 pilot certificate holders and now non-certificated remote pilots can take an online training course; others take an aeronautical knowledge test at a designated FAA testing facility.

 Operations may only be conducted during the daytime.
 In 2020, the FAA authorized night operations by rule.
 Part 107 also required operations to be within the visual line of sight.
 Operations over people are only permitted over those participating in the operation.
 Also in 2020, the FAA authorized operations over people, although with significant limitations and conditions.
 Wavier provisions include: operations from moving vehicle, visual line of sight, operations near aircraft, operations near people, operating limitations for altitude and ground speed, minimum visibility, minimum distance from clouds, daylight operations, and visual observer operations of multiple UAS.